 Only one award will be allowed per property per year.
-Properties which are awarded multiple awards over several years may receive a reduced award based on amount of previous awards, completion and quality of work performed on previous awards, as well as the total number of applications being considered.
+Properties which are awarded multiple awards over several years may receive a reduced award based on amount of previous awards, completion and quality of work performed on previous awards.

 Plans for rehabilitation of structures should respect the architectural integrity of the entire building and the neighboring streetscape.